BanerjeeLab/TractionModel2D/README.md

 Model Parameters:

-E - Young's modulus of the cell
+E - Young's modulus of the cell<br/>
 ν - Poisson's ratio of the cell